What's this project about?

 Researchers have demonstrated that autistic people are likely to experience victimization in various forms, such as bullying and sexual victimization.
 However, little is known about other experiences of interpersonal violence in autistic adults.
 In this project, we will be examining a variety of factors related to interpersonal violence in autistic adults.
 We want to understand the factors contributing to experiences of victimization and perpetration in this population.

 How did we go about doing this project?

-We used standardized assessment measures and questionnaires, with adults across Ontario over the age of 18 with autism and a comparison sample of typically developing adults in the same age range.
+We used standardized assessment measures and questionnaires, with autistic adults across Ontario over the age of 18 and a comparison sample of typically developing adults in the same age range.
 We are asked participants to meet with a researcher for approximately an hour and a half to two hours to answer questions and fill out questionnaires.
 Participants were provided with a $50 gift card.

 What will we do with our research findings?

-The results of this study will provide us with an understanding of the factors that may be contributing to interpersonal violence experiences in the adult autism population.
+The results of this study will provide us with an understanding of the factors that may be contributing to interpersonal violence experiences in the autistic adult population.
 Results of this study may also have important implications in the development of safety training and curriculum development.
 When the study is completed, we will write an article summarizing our findings to submit to an academic journal, present the results at national and international conferences, and create a brief summary of our findings to post on this website.

 What is the next step?

 We have completed recruitment for this study, and are in the process of analyzing the results.
 We will be sending an update about what we are finding to all the participants, and plan on presenting results at upcoming scientific conferences.
 Stay tuned!

 Fardella, M. A., Burnham Riosa, P., & Weiss, J. A. (2018).
 A qualitative investigation of risk and protective factors for violence victimization in adults with ASD.
 Disability and Society, 33(9), 1460-1481. doi: 10.1080/09687599.2018.1498320